joonjoelm/REA-cruitment/docs/PREREQS.md

 1. Open the CloudWatch console at https://console.aws.amazon.com/cloudwatch/.
 2. In the navigation pane, choose Logs.
 3. Choose Actions, Create log group.
-4. Type a name for the log group: `testRea`, and choose Create log group.
+4. Type a name for the log group: `TestRea`, and choose Create log group.